 Both raw ASCII and binary data files and files in unsupported formats can be imported with rawfile module – with some effort.
-Raw data import can be explicitly invoked by selecting Raw data files type in the file open dialog.
+Raw data import can be explicitly invoked by selecting Raw data files type in the file open dialogue.
 It can be also set to appear automatically when you try to open a file in an unknown format.
-This is controlled in the raw file dialog by option Automatically offer raw data import of unknown files.
+This is controlled in the raw file dialogue by option Automatically offer raw data import of unknown files.

 Its first tab, Information, allows to set basic file information:

 Horizontal and vertical data resolution (number of samples).